Strategies for Migrating Email Archives while Meeting Data Retention Requirements

 Several factors influence the complexity of email archive migration, including:

-How much data is in the email archive and how much do you want to migrate?
+- How much data is in the email archive, and how much do you want to migrate?

-What was archived?
+- What was archived?
 Just emails, emails and attachments, contacts/notes/tasks/appointments/public folders?

-Are any of the archived emails subject to regulatory retention requirements?
+- Are any of the archived emails subject to regulatory retention requirements?

-Have the archived messages been converted to the EML format?
+- Have the archived messages been converted to the EML format?

-How much enterprise bandwidth is available and at what times of the day/night?
+- How much enterprise bandwidth is available, and at what times of the day/night?

-Let’s start with the first question: “How much data is in the email archive and how much do you want to migrate?”
+Let’s start with the first question: “How much data is in the email archive and how much data do you want to migrate?”
 This question is crucial as it will help you address the other questions by considering what’s in the archive, what should be migrated, and why.
 It will also give you an idea of the migration duration.

-If you’ve decided to migrate data from an old email archive, a best practice is to migrate everything out for analysis.
+If you’ve decided to migrate data from an old email archive, the best practice is to migrate everything out for analysis.
 This allows you to determine what content should be kept for business, regulatory compliance, and legal responsibilities, and what can be disposed of.

 This also answers the question about the migration duration.
 The industry standard speed for this type of migration is about 100GB per hour.
 While this might seem fast, migrating an email archive with 10 TB of data would take over four days (100 hours = 4.17 days), which is not optimal.